Online Mens Tailor And Custom Tailoring

 - Velvet, although made from silk, is most often produced from the rayon fiber.

-- SPANDEX is an elastic type fiber that can be stretched many times its length and then spring back to the original length.
-Spandex is more resistant to washing, perspiration, and heat than latex.
-Spandex is used in foundation garments and hosiery. - Are your jackets hand-basted or fused?
+You can also access fabrics using composition, climate, weight and pattern criteria. - Are your jackets hand-basted or fused?
 Can you do hand-basted canvas fronts?
 Are shirt collars fused?
 What about the seams?
 We use a mix of traditional old-world construction and modern techniques in the construction of our jackets/coats/shirts.
 Normally, the panel interlinings in our suits and coats are a combination of fusion and canvas.
 The top-breast panels are fused and incorporate hand-basted canvas interlinings for added support and the lower half of the jacket front is fused for increased flow and drape.
 We prepare full canvas or full fusion interlinings on jackets and coats if this is desired, for a small premium.
 Only the finest threads are used for hand-basting so that the outer shell of the jackets and coats seem to float on the body when worn.
 All our shirt collars are double fused for added durability and stiffness for top of the line construction quality.

 Here are some of the TRUE MARKS OF OUR BESPOKE SHIRTS: